popdemtech/smartsite/walkthrough.md

-## Install Node.js on Windows
+## Install Node.js

 This walkthrough will cover building a web server application using Node.js.
 While JavaScript was initially developed for and still maintains its scripting dominance in a browser environment, Node.js is a JS runtime for use outside of a browser.

+Node.js is an open source development platform for executing JavaScript code server-side.
+While JavaScript runs natively in a browser (i.e. client-side), Node.js provides developers the platform with which to build applications for a controlled environment that runs on a host computer (server-side), separate from the JavaScript that is delivered to the client's browser.
+In this way, a Node.js application is comparable to PHP, Java, and Ruby, and other application environments that handle web-traffic requests, but are not delivered to the client.

-Windows users see [Installing Node.js on Windows].
+Windows users see [Install Node.js on Windows].

-MacOS users, check out [Installing Node.js on MacOS] for installation instructions.
+MacOS users, check out [Install Node.js on MacOS] for installation instructions.

 Linux users, search a trusted search engine with the phrase "install node js linux" to find what you need.

+## Install Node.js on Windows

 ### 1. Navigate to nodejs.org